 gears 3 - 5, without any need to take a rest.
 I also found

 could get up the hill on the throttle, without any pedaling at all, at

 around 6 mph in gear 1.
 It is of course tedious to go

-slowly, but it does give me the reassurance that I can still make it
+slowly on a paved road, but it does give me the reassurance that I can still make it

 home even when I am completely exhausted.
 Incidentally, the